The 2008 South Bass Island Kayak Rendezvous will be

 except you.

-Do not exceed your skills, and encourage others to not exceed their skills.
+Do not exceed your skills.
+Encourage others to not exceed their skills.

 The waters near South Bass Island are very exposed.
 If you venture far from land